-Hello, and welcome to our home!
+Hello, and welcome to our christmas house tour!
 Today I’m taking you on a little tour through our house to share how I decorated for the holidays.
 I absolutely love seeing everyone’s homes all decked out for Christmas, and I hope I can bring you some inspiration through little glimpses of ours!
 So grab a cozy blanket and a cup of hot cocoa (with extra marshmallows if you’re like me 😉 ), and stay awhile!

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)